 All patients treated with protons will have daily conebeam CT (CBCT) for set-up verification.
 Some Danish departments already use CBCT for daily set-up of all irradiated patients including breast cancer patients (Veile and Odense), and it is expected that the majority of the other participating departments start using routinely CBCT for daily set-up during the time of accrual in the DBCG PROTON trial.
 The accelerators in Veile and Odense are from Elekta, and the CBCT made by Elekta has a field of view, which can include the chest and nodal regions.
-The other Danish departments have Varian accelerators, and the CBCT technique on those machines are not yet optimal for scanning both chest and nodal volumes.
+The other Danish departments have Varian accelerators, and the CBCT techniques on those machines are not yet optimal for scanning both chest and nodal volumes.
 Varian is working on improving their CBCT technique, and it is likely that CBCT will become daily standard for setup when their new CBCT technique is launched.
 Set-up verification without CBCT is usually including kV and MV pictures, which also give a small dose to the patient, but the different departments across DK use different low-dose set-up scans, and these may vary over time.
-A CBCT causes 1.2 mSv, and as an example the daily set-up pictures used routinely in Aarhus cause 0.1 mSv.
+A CBCT causes 1.2 mSv, and as an example, the daily set-up pictures used routinely in Aarhus cause 0.1 mSv.
 The radiobiological effect of 1 Sv (Sievert) is estimated to be 1 Gy (Gray).
-The worst case scenario is a patient treated with 63 Gy in 28 fractions, thus in principle such a patient has 28 daily conebeam CT scans, total dose from that is 28x1.2 mSv=33.6 mSv.
+The worst-case scenario is a patient treated with 63 Gy in 28 fractions, thus in principle such a patient has 28 daily conebeam CT scans, total dose from that is 28x1.2 mSv=33.6 mSv.
 Thus, the patient has a total dose 63 Gy+0.0336 Gy=63,0336 Gy, thus the increase in total dose from conebeam CT is 0.053%, which is considered acceptable.
 The purpose of the CBCT is to ensure that the patient position is optimal, and it provides the best possibility to detect, if unanticipated anatomical changes have occurred.
+Overall, it is accepted to use daily CBCT and/or kV/MV for IGRT of patients in this trial.